-In the northern islands, water is slightly warmer and visibility is better, making this the most favorable area for diving in the Galapagos.
+In the northern islands, water is slightly warmer and visibility is better, making this one of the most favorable dive sites in the Galapagos.
 Darwin’s Arch, which some consider the best dive site in the world, is a great place to find schools of Hammerheads and Whale Sharks and it’s not uncommon to see several species of sharks in one dive, along with Dolphins, Rays, huge schools of Tuna and more.
 You might even spot a Tiger Shark, Marlins, and even Killer Whales!
 If you take a moment to observe the bottom you will notice Moray Eels, Octopuses and more.
 This is by far the highlight of diving in the Galapagos.

-This is the closest Island to Darwin and part of the Northern Islands.
+The Wolf Islands dive sites in the Galapagos is the closest island to Darwin and part of the Northern Islands.
 This magical island is home to Whale Sharks who arrive at the same time every year and stay around for a whole season, as well as Galapagos Sharks and Hammerheads which are more abundant here than anywhere else in the Galapagos.
 You can also spot here large schools of Rays, many turtles and Sea Lions.
 Moray Eels swim freely out of the reef.
 One of the dive sites around the island is called Shark Spot and lives up to its name.
 The dives in the Northern Islands are harder due to strong currents but undoubtedly worth it.

 A fairly easy drift dive closer to the main island – San Cristobal.
 Here you can see giant schools of fish in various shapes and different species, with turtles and rays swimming among them.
 Visibility is good, 10-15m (33-50 ft).

 4. Tortuga Island